ChristofferFlensburg/superFreq/README.md

 samtools mpileup -d 1000 -q 15 -Q 15 -A -f reference/theAlignedToReference.fa  bam/mySample.bam | varscan mpileup2cns - --variants --strand-filter 0 --p-value 0.01 --min-var-freq 0.02 --output-vcf 1 > vcf/mySample.vcf
 ```

+From version 1.3.0, superFreq will automatically run this command in case the .vcf files linked in the meta data are missing.
+Note that this requires both `samtools` and `varscan` to be available in the system environment in which the superFreq R session is running.

 SuperFreq also requires a set of (at least 2, 5+ is better) reference normal samples from the same sequencing technology and exome capture.
 Preferably sequenced in the same lab.
 These samples do not have to be related to the analysed cancer exomes.